17 unique things to do in Lake Atitlan

 A huge part of Mayan culture is weaving.

 San Juan la Laguna is one of the few villages left in Guatemala that dyes its yarn naturally.
-Here, you can visit the weaving cooperative, Casa Flor Ixcaco, that offers workshops and demonstrations for tourists.
+Here, you can visit the weaving cooperative, Casa Flor Ixcaco, which offers workshops and demonstrations for tourists.
 It’s run entirely by local women.

 16. Take a Mayan cooking class